atsaloli/cicd/gitlab-ci/01-setting-up-ci/92-deploy-using-ssh.md

 ## Allow `gitlab-runner` user to SSH to Stage environment

-On the Runner Server, as the `gitlab-runner` user (which is the user that the Runners run as), generate a key-pair for pushing code to Stage Web server document root:
+On the Runner Server, as the `gitlab-runner` user (which is the user that the runners run as), generate a key-pair for pushing code to Stage Web server document root:

 ```bash